sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 DataKey is a region which defines a distinct full or partial data key.
 The key consists of a set of values, each referencing a dimension and providing a single value for that dimension.
 The purpose of the key is to define a subset of a data set (i.e. the observed value and data attribute) which have the dimension values provided in this definition.
 Any dimension not stated explicitly in this key is assumed to be wild carded, thus allowing for the definition of partial data keys.

+* include - *Boolean*.
+* validFrom - *String* *optional*.
+A timestamp from which the region is valid.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* validTo - *String* *optional*.
+A timestamp from which the region is superceded.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * keyValues - Non-empty *array* of *[dataKeyValue](#dataKeyValue)* objects.
+* components - Non-empty *array* of *[dataComponentValueSet](#dataComponentValueSet)* objects.

 Example:

 	{
+		"include": "true",
+		"validFrom": "2021-09-01",
+		"validTo":"2021-09-30",
 		"keyValues": [
 			{
 				# dataKeyValue object #
+			}
+		],
+		"components": [
+			{
+				# dataComponentValueSet object #
 			}
 		]
 	}